(1) Each chancellor serves at the will and pleasure of the hiring body.

 (5) Appointing and training specific faculty within each degree program or major as liaisons and contacts for student veterans;

-(6) Providing information about the Regents Bachelor of Arts Degree program to student veterans and potential student veterans;
+(6) Providing information about programs that grant credit for prior learning to student veterans and potential student veterans;

 (7) Coordinating existing disability services on campus with veteran disability services available from the United States Department of Veterans Affairs, other federal and state agencies, and private resources;

-(8) Providing counselors on each campus who are trained to effectively respond to the unique needs of veterans and to provide services or provide referrals to services to fulfill these needs for student veterans;
+(8) Designating individuals to provide financial and psychological counseling services on each campus who are trained to effectively respond to the needs of veterans and to provide services or referrals to services to fulfill these needs for student veterans, and to the extent practicable, providing those services and programs in one location;

 (9) Developing training materials on responding to student veteran needs to be available for continued professional development of counselors to student veterans;